 "I know," he sighed.
-"Me, either – but we'll have to make due."
+"Me, either – but we'll make it through."
 He drew away from her slightly, his gaze resolute as his emerald eyes met hers.
-"You're incredibly important to me, Stacy," he told her, brushing his thumb over the crest of her cheek, the light touch sending a shiver of desire reverberating down her spine.
+"You are incredibly important to me, Stacy," he told her, brushing his thumbs over the crests of her cheeks, the light touch sending a shiver of desire reverberating down her spine.
 "Don't ever forget that."

 He pulled away before she was ready for it to end, nipping at her lower lip as he withdrew, and heaved a shuttering sigh.
 "Damn," he swore, resting his forehead against hers for a moment, "how am I going to live without that for two months?"

 She curled her hands into his hair, her eyes glittering as they met his.
-"We'll find a way," she promised.
+"I don't know, but we'll find a way," she promised.

-The sun sank below the horizon before Stacy returned home; she lingered on the front stoop of her building with Ryan, cuddled up in his sweater as they sat together, talking and kissing and simply holding each other, drawing out this last bit of alone time together as much as they dared.
-She'd been reluctant to let him go, but eventually he had to, leaving her with a light kiss and the reassuring promise that this wasn't the end – of their relationship, or of the world.
+The sun sank below the horizon before Stacy returned home; she lingered on the front stoop of her building with Ryan, cuddled up in his sweater as they sat together, talking and simply holding each other, drawing out this last bit of alone time together as much as they dared.
+She'd been reluctant to let him go, but eventually he had to, leaving her with a peck on the cheek and the reassuring promise that this wasn't the end – of their relationship, or of the world.

 When she finally returned to her apartment, she felt cautiously optimistic that things would work out.
 Ryan had given her a brilliant rundown of the conversation he'd had with her parents, and with it, granted her the hope that maybe they'd come around, eventually.
 He also gently pointed out that maybe she'd handled the situation badly, from the original cover lie all the way to their blowout fight, and suggested that her parents weren't so much angry with her as simply concerned about her.